Array.prototype.some()

 1. First, declare an array rivers that consists of the famous river names.

 2. Second, sort the rivers array by the length of its element using the sort() method.
-We output the elements of the rivers array to the web console whenever the sort() method invokes the comparison function .
+We output the elements of the rivers array to the web console whenever the sort() method invokes the comparator function.

-As shown in the output above, each element has been evaluated multiple times e.g., Amazon 4 times, Congo 2 times, etc.
+The output shows that the sort() method evaluates each element multiple times e.g., Amazon 4 times, Congo 2 times.

-If the number of array elements is increasing, it will potentially decrease the performance.
+If the number of array elements is increasing, it will impact the performance.

-You cannot reduce the number of times that comparison function is executed.
-However, you can reduce the work that the comparison has to do.
-This technique is called Schwartzian Transform.
+We cannot reduce the number of times that the comparator function is executed.
+However, we can reduce the work that the comparison has to do.
+This technique is called the Schwartzian Transform.

 To implement this, you follow these steps: